snowleaopardxt/todo_list/README.md

 npm start
 ```

-The app will be available at `http://localhost:3000`
+The app will open in your browser at `http://localhost:3000`

 ## Project Structure